erstan/ceval/README.md

 </table>

 ## Supported expressions
 Any valid combination of the following operators and functions, with floating point numbers as operands can be parsed by <b>ceval</b>.
-Parenthesis can be used to override the default operator precedences.
+Parentheses can be used to override the default operator precedences.

 * Arithematic operators